vitor0p9f/dockerized-dev-environment/README.md

 To add a new LSP server, open the Neovim and use the [Mason](https://github.com/williamboman/mason.nvim) plugin.

-To configure the LSP server, check the available servers and their configurations on the [Server Configurations](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) page and paste the configuration inside the `.config/nvim/lua/plugins/LSP/nvim-lspconfig.lua` file.
+To configure the LSP server, check the available servers and their configurations on the [Server Configurations](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) page and paste the configuration into `.config/nvim/lua/plugins/LSP/nvim-lspconfig.lua` file.

 Autocomplete is available only for the languages or file types with an LSP server installed and configured.